Your Right to Be Safe and Secure at Work

 Ergonomics

-Ergonomics is the science studying how people sit, stand or interact with desks or machines.
+Ergonomics is the science of studying how people sit, stand, or interact with desks or machines.
 Sitting, standing or stooping for long periods of time can cause serious injury sometimes called “repetitive stress injuries.”
-For more information on preventing repetitive stress and ergonomics health problems, visit: https://lni.wa.gov/safety-health/preventing-injuries-illnesses/sprains-strains/ergonomics-process
+For more information on preventing repetitive stress and ergonomic health problems, visit this website.

 -